jasonxiang1/Missle-Defense-Game/README.md

 In the hard difficulty mode, the AI can last for an average for 5-15 seconds.
 The main challengewith the increased difficulty is the higher likelihood of overlapping and consecutive explosion occurring.The AI focusing on the explosion closest to the player, namely the explosion directly overhead, and adjustsits position appropriately to avoid it.
 In many cases in the harder difficulty, the player may be able to moveaway from the explosion directly overhead, but the player ends up walk right into an explosion that justoccurred right after.

-## Reflections and Thoughts on Assignment
+## Question 04: Reflections and Thoughts on Assignment

 For giving students hands-on experience developing C++, this assignment is able to meet its goal.Working on this assignment solidified several C++ concepts such as vectors, pointers, references, classes,and variable  types (static,  global,  local,  etc...).
 This  assignment requires  the student  to apply  a healthydiversity of concepts to get a working AI model for the player.